 (3) An interstate assurance certificate or an interstate export certificate may be used as evidence that an import requirement to which the certificate relates has been satisfied.

-(4) The Director General may publish import requirements on the department’s website for the purposes of subregulation (2)(a)(ii).
+(4) The Director General may determine import requirements for the purposes of subregulation (2)(a)(ii) and publish those requirements on the department’s electronic site.

-(5) Without limiting the import requirements that may be published under subregulation (4), the import requirements may include the following —
+(5) Without limiting the import requirements that may be determined under subregulation (4), the import requirements may include the following —

 (a) treatment by —